Cucumbers are considered by many to be an essential addition to a summer salad, so why not try growing your own?

 For a greenhouse variety, try Mini Munch F1 hybrid, which can be picked small or left to mature.

 Seeds can be sown into pots filled with Gro-Sure Seed & Cutting Compost in the greenhouse from February to May and need to be kept in the warmth, between 20-25C (70-75F)to allow for germination.

-Once established, seedlings can be planted in a Gro-Sure Fruit and Vegetable Planter.
+Once established, seedlings can be planted in a suitable planter.